GravityPDF/gravity-pdf/README.txt

 18. Blank Slate provides a print-friendly template focusing solely on the user-submitted data.

 == Changelog ==

+= 4.2.0 =
+* Feature: Merge tags and shortcodes are displayed in the PDF for any administrative fields (GH#633)
+* Feature: New field class 'pagebreak' forces a pagebreak in the PDF (GH#634)
+* Feature: Instead of the field not showing at all, Gravity Perks Terms of Conditions field now shows the text "Not accepted" when user hasn't agreed to terms ().
+(GH#636)

+* Dev Feature: Add premium add-on and licensing infrastructure (GH#619)
+* Dev Feature: [gravitypdf] shortcode debug messages can be toggled on and off for users with the 'gravityforms_view_entries' capability (GH#627)
+* Dev Feature: Add filter 'gfpdf_field_label' to modify the PDF field labels (GH#621)
+* Dev Feature: Add filter 'gfpdf_pdf_field_content' to modify the field markup before content is wrapped in the PDF markup (GH#620)
+* Dev Feature: Add filters 'gfpdf_get_pdf_display_list', 'gfpdf_get_pdf_url', 'gfpdf_get_active_pdfs', 'gfpdf_override_pdf_bypass',
+'gfpdf_maybe_attach_to_notification', 'gfpdf_maybe_always_save_pdf', 'gfpdf_form_data' and 'gfpdf_preprocess_template_arguments' for
+greater control over the core PDF functionality.
+(GH#622)
+* Dev Feature: Fix master password being overridden on PDF save after v3 to v4 migration (GH#624)
+* Dev Feature: Allow master password field to be shown in the UI with the 'gfpdf_enable_master_password_field' fitler (GH#624)
+* Dev Feature: Swapped 'error' log to 'warning' log when template config file not found (GH#613)
+* Dev Feature: Upgrade all NPM modules to latest versions.
+PDF Template Manager now renders faster (GH#631)
+* Dev Feature: Remove hard dependancy on the Helper_Interface_Config interface for the template configuration file (GH#632)
+* Dev Feature: Added 'gfpdf_field_middleware' filter to control when a field should be displayed in the core PDF templates (GH#635)

+* Bug: Correctly exit the script when the PDF is downloaded / sent to the browser (GH#610)
+* Bug: Don't auto-redirect to welcome / update screen on plugin install or upgrade which resolves a cached redirect issue (GH#612)
+* Bug: Register two PDF endpoints to support both pretty and almost pretty permalinks at the same time (GH#614)
+* Bug: Fix [gravitypdf] shortcode display error in GravityView when wrapped in another shortcode (GH#628)

 = 4.1.1 =
 * Bug: Add check to see if headers are already sent before trying to redirect to the welcome / update page (GH#601)